mgaudin/Hy2roresO/docs/user-docs/getting_started.rst

 Getting Started
 ===============

-This document will show you how to get up and running with **Read the Docs**.
+This document will show you how to get up and running with **Hy2roresO**.
 You will have your docs imported on Read the Docs in 5 minutes, displayed beautifully for the world.